 - 4.2 Audits are scheduled and grouped together by climate and geographical location.
 Based on this, each Participant is assigned an audit week.
 Audit weeks will typically remain the same for renewal audits year to year.
 Since scheduling is based on climate and geographical location, sister companies may or may not be grouped together and audited within the same week.
 Participants should plan on their audit taking place during their assigned audit week each year unless they have been notified otherwise.
 AISC reserves the right to change your audit week if necessary.
-Repackaging of your audit week may occur due to new or withdrawn participants, holidays, natural disasters, and conflicts with events like NASCC: The Steel Conference. - All requests to reschedule an audit must be submitted by either the Certification Contact or Principal Officer through the AISC Audit Date Change Request form on the AISC website (www.aisc.org/reschedule).
-Notifying the auditor of an intent to reschedule is not acceptable.
-Auditors cannot reschedule their own audits.
+Repackaging of your audit week may occur due to new or withdrawn participants, holidays, natural disasters, and conflicts with events like NASCC: The Steel Conference.

+- 4.3 Your QMS is a system that is established, implemented and maintained at all times within your organization, and it cannot reside or be dependent on one person preparing for or being present for an audit.
+AISC will not reschedule audits for the following reasons:

+- Absent personnel

+- Vacation conflicts

+- Small company size/limited staff availability

+- Busy production schedules

+- Loss of personnel

+- Or other similar circumstances